Big cities are often identified by a unique local cuisine.

-Also known as New York system wieners, hot wieners are a local favorite
+Also known as New York system wieners, hot wieners are a local

 in Rhode Island and you can find them in just about every neighborhood in